-The accompanying notes are an integral part of these unaudited condensed interim consolidated financial statements.
+The accompanying notes are an integral part of these unaudited condensed consolidated interim financial statements.

-(an exploration stage company Notes to the Condensed Consolidated Interim Financial Statements For the three and six-month periods ended June 30, 2016 and 2015 Expressed in Canadian dollars, unless otherwise stated (Unaudited)
+(an exploration stage company Notes to the Condensed Consolidated Interim Financial Statements For the three and nine-month periods ended September 30, 2016 and 2015 Expressed in Canadian dollars, unless otherwise stated (Unaudited)

-1. Nature of operations
+1. Nature of operations and going concern